pmean/build-website/text/06/InformationSource.md

 -   [bmj.bmjjournals.com/cgi/content/full/329/7476/1203](http://bmj.bmjjournals.com/cgi/content/full/329/7476/1203)
 -   [www.ahrp.org/infomail/04/11/15.php](http://www.ahrp.org/infomail/04/11/15.php)

-Their rationale, I suspect, was to eliminate anyone who had \"already made up their minds about the problem\" but researchers who had made public comments defending the drug company were not similarly barred.
+Their rationale, I suspect, was to eliminate anyone who had "already made up their minds about the problem" but researchers who had made public comments defending the drug company were not similarly barred.
 There were also researchers with financial conflicts of interest on the same review panel, but these researchers received waivers.